boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

     ![dynamic-first](https://github.com/boldbi/samples/assets/129487075/53d12536-765d-49bf-83d9-ee724708eb74)

  6. ​​​​​​​In Configuration mode, if you are examining the dynamic connection string sample at the embedding level, choose `Embedding`.
 If at the server level, choose `Server`, or if both, choose the `Both` radio button.
 I have selected the `Both` radio button to test the sample at both server and embedding levels.
-In the User Identity choose `Email` or `Full Name` in the and connect it.​​​​​​​
+In the User Identity choose `Email` or `Full Name` and connect it.​​​​​​​

     > **NOTE:** At the embedding level, the identityType always holds the value as `Custom` in the Dynamic Connection String sample, even if you choose `Email` or `Full Name`.
 At the server level, it is based on the selection made in User Identity.